6.1.6 Discontinuing a Child Protection Plan

 When a child is no longer subject to a child protection plan, notification should be sent, as a minimum, to the agencies’ representatives who were invited to attend the initial conference that led to the plan.

 When a child protection plan is discontinued the keyworker must discuss with the parents and child/ren what services might be wanted and required, based on the re-assessment of the needs of the child and family.
 A child in need plan should be developed for any continuing support.
-The plan should be reviewed at monthly intervals of no more than every six months.
+The plan should be reviewed at Child in Need meetings, which should take place on a 4 weekly basis.

 Contents